ktsolakidis/ktsolakidis/README.md

 # Welcome to My GitHub! 🍉

-Here, you’ll find a collection of the projects I’m working on, ranging across:
+Here, you’ll find a collection of the projects that I’m working on, ranging across:

 **Data Science and Data Analysis** ,**Microscopy Data Analysis** ,**Machine Learning and Deep Learning Models**, and of course, combinations of all the above!